Compare Trade School

 Clinical Affiliations: Strong relationships with local hospitals and imaging centers

-Pass Rates: ARRT first-time pass rates (national average ~85%)
+Pass Rates: Ask about ARRT first-time pass rates (pass rates vary by program)

 Equipment: Modern imaging equipment for training